The Lords of the New Church (album): Background

 The Lords of the New Church was released through the labels Illegal (UK) and I.R.S.
 (US), both of which were co-founded by Miles Copeland, who had also taken on the band's management.

+Original artist for the album cover is English artist Graham Humphreys.

 Musical style and themes

 Musically, the album is a mix of punk, glam, garage rock and goth, described by New Noise Magazine as a "seedy concoction of spidery guitars, sleazy bass lines, jungle drums and gothic keyboards."

 The album saw the band expressing a "core message of personal freedom", as well as flirting with apocalyptic and religious imagery fueling criticisms about the band's apparent blasphemy.
 Nicky Turner said in 2018: "I think we wanted to make a mark.
-We wanted to be political, in a sense, which you can hear in the lyrics of songs like “New Church” and “Holy War,” you know, to create a stir."
+We wanted to be political, in a sense, which you can hear in the lyrics of songs like 'New Church' and 'Holy War', you know, to create a stir."

 "Li'l Boys Play with Dolls" is a tribute to the New York Dolls using lyrics and song titles from their first two albums.